7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 CBT helps people with social phobia identify and address their fears.
 A person should keep track of their thoughts throughout the day in order to spot thinking mistakes.

-Focus-shifting: After a person has identified and rejected their unhelpful beliefs, they should be taught to focus on the present and to take their current situation into realistic consideration rather than harbouring fears about the future.
+Focus-shifting: After a person has identified and rejected their unhelpful beliefs, they should be taught to focus on the present and to take their current situation into realistic consideration rather than harboring fears about the future.

 Avoid using alcohol or sedative drugs to treat anxiety of any kind because they frequently lead to dependency problems.